Do We Need Religion? On The Secularisation of Society

 Thomas Jefferson’s famous phrase, the “wall of separation between church and state” in his Letter to the Danbury Baptists cannot even be taken to mean that religion should be excluded from politics completely.
 As president, Jefferson signed bills which appropriated financial support for chaplains in Congress and the military, attended church services held on the floor of the House of Representatives and urged soldiers to attend divine services.

-According to this approach, the Church should have no role in politics or public life and lost control over education, health and social welfare.
+In France, La Laïcité was developed to establish a secular, republican political culture.
 According to France’s 2004 law en application du principe de laïcité, le port de signes ou de tenues manifestant une appartenance religieuse dans les écoles, collèges et lycées publics, religious symbols are prohibited in public offices, schools and hospitals, which has caused problems for Muslims wishing to wear the headscarf in today’s France.

 By the mid-twentieth century, the decline of religion seemed inevitable, as the state expanded and countries adopted secularisation.
 Globalisation (the increasing interconnectedness of global society) and migration have contributed to the rise of multi-faith societies.
 This has made it difficult to preserve distinct religious beliefs.
 In this context, inter-faith dialogue (cooperation and exchange between people of different religious faiths) has been important, although how exactly this should be done has led to some challenging questions.